Vaxart Provides Business Update and Reports First Quarter 2022 Financial Results

 Ended the 1st Quarter with $157.0 million in cash, cash equivalents and marketable securities

-SOUTH SAN FRANCISCO, Calif., May 09, 2022 (GLOBE NEWSWIRE) -- Vaxart, Inc. (NASDAQ: VXRT) issued its business update today for the first quarter of 2022, reporting continued progress on its oral vaccine candidates.
+SOUTH SAN FRANCISCO, Calif., May 09, 2022 (GLOBE NEWSWIRE) -- Vaxart, Inc. ( VXRT) issued its business update today for the first quarter of 2022, reporting continued progress on its oral vaccine candidates.

 “We continue to make progress on our pipeline of potentially game changing oral tablet vaccine programs, with norovirus studies that will report results in the second quarter as well as our Phase II study for our COVID-19 program that will report results from the first part of the planned two-part study in the third quarter,” said Andrei Floroiu, Vaxart’s Chief Executive Officer.
 “Vaxart’s oral vaccine technology may address many public health challenges, including rapidly emerging COVID-19 variants because the cross-reactive nature of mucosal IgA response increases the likelihood of variant coverage.”